Immigrant Rights & Resources

 Where to find help:

 If you have a public safety concern or are concerned about the legitimacy of any observed law enforcement activity, please dial 911.
-Community members may also call 311 for additional support and information related to immigrant rights.
+Community members may also call 311 for additional support and information related to immigrant rights and resources.
 In an immigration emergency or to report federal immigration enforcement activity, call the Illinois Coalition for Immigrant and Refugee Rights (ICIRR) Family Support Hotline at 1-855-HELP-MY-FAMILY (1-855-435-7693).

 Text Size